Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ![For tablet breakpoint](/assets/Modern-Tablet-Breakpoint.jpg)

-For laptop and desktop breakpoints, Redefine the layout and update the track listing as 12-column grid using below css,
+For laptop and desktop breakpoints, Redefine the layout and update the track listing as a 12-column grid using the below CSS,

 ```css
 .grid {